Steve Moorhouse: Naval career

-Moorhouse became Commander United Kingdom Carrier Strike Group in December 2019, which role included leading the United Kingdom Carrier Strike Group 21 deployment to the Far East and a tour as commander of Combined Task Force 150; he then became Director of Force Generation in January 2022.
+Moorhouse became Commander United Kingdom Carrier Strike Group in December 2019, which role included leading the United Kingdom Carrier Strike Group 21 deployment to the Far East and a tour as commander of Combined Task Force 150; he then became Director of Force Generation in January 2022 and Assistant Chief of the Defence Staff (Operations & Commitments) in 2024.

-Moorhouse was appointed an Officer of the Order of the British Empire (OBE) in the 2015 New Year Honours, and promoted to Commander of the same order (CBE) in Operational Honours on 25 November 2022.
+Moorhouse was appointed an Officer of the Order of the British Empire (OBE) in the 2015 New Year Honours, and advanced to Commander of the same order (CBE) in Operational Honours on 25 November 2022.

+Moorhouse became Fleet Commander on 5 September 2025.